deanerik/academic-kickstart2/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Master of Environmental Science" institution = "University of Toronto &nbsp 2017" year = ""
+  course = "Master of Environmental Science" institution = "University of Toronto" &nbsp "2017" year = ""

 [[education.courses]]